Find Grad Schools

 3 Yearly Graduations

 University of Alabama at Birmingham is the 6th most popular school in the nation for students seeking a doctor's degree in molecular biochemistry.
 Each year, around 22,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $8,832 per year, while in-state graduate students, on average, pay $8,424 per year.
 During the most recent year for which we have data, 3 people received their doctor's degree in molecular biochemistry from UAB.
-About 78% of this group were women, and 22% were students from an underrepresented racial-ethnic group.
+Around 60% of these students were from an underrepresented racial-ethnic group, and 80% were women.

 3 Yearly Graduations

 Southern Illinois University Carbondale is the 6th most popular school in the nation for students seeking a doctor's degree in molecular biochemistry.
+Roughly 11,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,638 per year, while in-state graduate students, on average, pay $11,268 per year.
 During the most recent year for which we have data, 3 people received their doctor's degree in molecular biochemistry from SIUC.

 #6